How To Get a UK Buy-to-Let Mortgage As A Non-UK Resident

 What Property Types Work Best?

-Expats often go for:
+Expats & non-UK residents often go for:

-City-centre flats with strong rental demand (stay away from these if they are below 8% yield.
+Stay away from these if they are below 8% yield.
 Normally new build or off-plan apartments are going to cost you money every month.
-Please talk to us before you buy one of these from anyone!)
+Make sure you calculate how much money the property will make you each month with this free calculator.

-👉 Check out our full guide on The Best Property Investments For British Expats
+Check out our full guide on The Best Property Investments For British Expats

 Can’t Be Bothered With All This?

-We create the perfect strategy for you
+We create the best strategy for you

-We find the right property.
+We find the perfect property.

-We help you secure the right mortgage.
+We help you secure the most efficient mortgage.

 We manage the entire purchase process.

-We let the property out & can manage tenants
+We let the property out & can manage tenants to save you the headaches.